 Even if the officer is up to date on the medical weed laws, to him “up to date” could mean he is only familiar with the ACMPR.

-Maybe he has never even heard a medical growing program other than the ACMPR.
-To him, that Health Canada registration form you just handed over looks like a phony license to grow.
+Maybe he has never even heard of a medical growing program other than the ACMPR.
+To him, that Health Canada registration form you just handed overlooks like a phony license to grow.

 The officer won’t hesitate to confiscate your plants and grow equipment in a situation like this.
 Of course, you’ll be able to fight it in court, but that doesn’t help the fact that your precious medical plants are gone.

 All this could be avoided by switching to the current government program, one that all government officials and law enforcement agents are familiar with.

 Let’ get you legal!
 Don’t risk everything on an outdated piece of paper, enter your email below for more information on how to easily switch to the ACMPR today.

 How to Make the Switch in 4 Easy Steps

 Now that we’ve covered why all growers should switch to the ACMPR, it’s time to talk about how.
 At Cannabis Growing Canada, we’ve made it possible to make the transition in 4 easy steps.